Kay Stammers

-Katherine "Kay" Esther Stammers (3 April 1914 – 23 December 2005) was a female tennis player from the United Kingdom.
+Katherine "Kay" Esther Stammers (3 April 1914 – 23 December 2005) was a tennis player from the United Kingdom.

 Career

 Stammers was born on 3 April 1914 in St Albans, United Kingdom where her parents taught her to play tennis on the grass court at their family home.
 Left-handed and with a good forehand, Stammers played an attacking style of tennis and was trained by Dan Maskell.

 Stammers played when Helen Wills Moody, Helen Jacobs, Alice Marble, and Pauline Betz dominated.
 But Stammers defeated Jacobs in the semifinals of the 1939 Wimbledon Championships and in singles matches at the 1935 and 1936 Wightman Cup.
 At the 1935 Kent Championships in Beckenham, England, Stammers became the first British player to beat Wills Moody in 11 years.

 According to A. Wallis Myers and John Olliff of The Daily Telegraph and the Daily Mail, Stammers was ranked in the world top ten in 1935, 1936, 1938, 1939, and 1946, reaching a career high of world No. 2 in those rankings in 1939.

 Stammers won the women's doubles title at the Wimbledon Championships in 1935 and 1936 with partner Freda James.
 She also won the women's doubles title at the 1935 French International Championships with partner Peggy Scriven.
 Her best performances in women's doubles at the U. S. National Championships were in 1936, 1937, and 1938 when she reached the semifinals and in 1939 when she reached the final.
 In the 1936 semifinal, she and partner Marble were defeated by Jacobs and Sarah Palfrey Fabyan 6–2, 21–19.
 In the 1939 final, she and partner Freda James Hammersley lost to Marble and Palfrey Fabyan 6–1, 6–2.

-Her other career singles highlights include winning the Surrey Hard Court Championships on clay courts four times (1932–1934, 1936).
+Her other career singles highlights include winning the Surrey Hard Court Championships on clay courts four times (1932–1934, 1936), the Aldeburgh Open Hard Courts (1931).